Superkat32/LifesizeBdubs/README.md

 GeckoLib v4 is required.

-As of Life-Size Bdubs v1.0.0, there may be an incompatibility with Ears skins that have wings enabled.
-There will be an attempt to fix this in the future, but no guarantees.
+As of Life-Size Bdubs 1.0.1, Ears features are not supported/rendered, **_BUT_** Ears skins (including those with wings enabled) do not cause any transparency issues so long as Ears is installed.

 **Have fun!!**